The Taranaki Falls Track is one of the more popular walks in Tongariro National Park (that isn’t the Tongariro Alpine Crossing).

 Here you can turn right for the Tama Lakes Track, but turn left after the bridge (there’s a toilet here) and make your way down the stairs which are a couple of minutes from the Taranaki Falls.
 The first viewpoint is about 50 metres from them, but you’ve definitely got to go down to the rocks around the waterfall and enjoy the atmospheric kind of environment they provide.

-I didn’t spend long at the falls, but it looked like two people were attempting to warm up after jumping in.
-As I left to carry on the loop I peaked around took in the final few views while walking through the short tussocks following the stream.
+I didn’t spend long at the falls, but two people were attempting to warm up after jumping in.

 When you cross back over the stream there’s a steady decline (it’s a low gradient so no pressure on your knees) lays ahead as you follow the Wairere Stream via the forest.
 Once you exit the forest you’re not far from home and you’ll briefly see Whakapapa Chateau in the distance.
 From here it’s a casual walk back up the hill (it’s hardly a hill) and yay, an epic walk is complete!